probmods/chapters/inference-about-inference.md

    die
    (equal? side (teacher die))))
 </pre>
 This pair of mutually recursive functions represents a teacher choosing examples or a learner inferring a hypothesis, each thinking about the other.
-However, notice that this recursion will never halt&mdash;it will be an unending chain of "I think that you think that I think that...".
+However, notice that this recursion will never halt---it will be an unending chain of "I think that you think that I think that...".
 To avoid this infinite recursion say that eventually the learner will just assume that the teacher rolled the die and showed the side that came up (rather than reasoning about the teacher choosing a side):
 <pre>
 (define (teacher die depth)
   (query